leapfrogtechnology/async-store/README.md

       console.log('Value of foo: ', globalStore.get('foo'));
     })
     .then(() => {
-      // Store value is also available at the end of the promise chain. console.log('Value of foo: ', globalStore.get('foo'));
+      // Store value is available at the end of the promise chain. console.log('Value of foo: ', globalStore.get('foo'));
     });
 }